catmando/LocoRuby/README.md

 ##Security##

 If you want to add additional security you can set up a key on both your server and the local machine.
+You must provide a digest function on your server that matches the digest in LocalRuby.

 1. On the local machine launch RubyLocal with the `--key your_key` option.
-I.e. RubyLoco --key myspecialkey
+I.e. `RubyLoco --key myspecialkey`
 2. On the server provide a service to digest a string like this `Digest::SHA1.hexdigest("--#{your_key}--#{some_string}--")` I.e. `Digest::SHA1.hexdigest("--myspecialkey--#{s}--")`
 3. Provide an encrypt function to LocalRuby.init.
 The function takes a string and a call back.
-Encrypt the string and return
+Make an ajax call to your server routine to encrypt the string and return the digested string.

+##Credits##

+Lars Christensen for the Ocra Gem used to create the executable Robert Wahler for the auto-gui gem which is included and makes controlling window's gui apps easy

+Also included is the FxRuby gem in case you need to create a richer windows GUI